-Stretching seven kilometres, the blue-flag-deemed Rossbeigh Beach lies on the outskirts of Glenbeigh Village.
-Visitors from all over head there for swimming, windsurfing, horseback riding, fishing, sailing and other water activities.
-Even if those don’t sound like fun, you can’t beat the incredible scenery across to Inch beach and the Dingle Mountains.
+Stretching seven kilometers, the blue-flag-deemed Rossbeigh Beach lies on the outskirts of Glenbeigh Village.
+Visitors from all over head there for swimming, windsurfing, horseback riding, fishing, sailing, and other water activities.
+Even if those don’t sound like fun, you can’t beat the incredible scenery across to Inch Beach and the Dingle Mountains.

 4. Lahinch Beach